 We worked with the Bromley Historic Collection team on an audience development project to better understand ‘what’s next’ for their Collection.
 After collating audience insights, we delivered a report with recommendations on ways they could establish themselves in their community and vehicles to use for improved engagement and audience growth.

 We worked on a consultation project with professionals across the creative industries in Cornwall as part of Cultivator Cornwall's 'Baseline' survey.
-We facilitated conversations that would explore in more depth individual’s experiences during the pandemic, and used creative workshops alongside 121 meetings to gather invaluable feedback ready to compile into the final consultation response.
+We facilitated conversations that explored in more depth individual’s experiences during the pandemic, and used creative workshops alongside 121 meetings to gather invaluable feedback into the final consultation response.

 Find out how we can help you.